Who Are We?

 WSU Island County Extension launched the Beach Watchers program began in 1989.
 In 2005, a grant from the U. S. Environmental Protection Agency and support form our partners allowed us to expand to include all counties from Snohomish, Kitsap and Jefferson Counties and north to the Canadian border.
 Since then, some county programs have transformed into independent non-profit organizations, merged with other groups or shifted away from the Beach Watcher model.
 In 2018, WSU Snohomish County Extension Beach Watchers are the only Extension sponsored group remaining, although we are certainly not alone in our efforts to serve as stewards of Puget Sound.
 We are based out of McCollum Park, Everett WA and work all over Snohomish County.
 The program is supported by two staff members who together provide the equivalent of one full-time staff person.

 WSU Snohomish County Extension Beach Watchers receive 80 hours of university-caliber training involving field trips and lectures from over 35 local experts on topics like salmon, water quality, ocean acidification, intertidal life history, coastal processes, native plants, youth education techniques, and so much more!
 Beach Watchers agree to volunteer at least 80 hours over two years.
 The training expands our minds and the volunteering expands our skills, our hearts and our connection to our community and the landscape.Beach Watchers work on a broad range of projects, allowing each of us to find the ones that meet our unique interests in our own communities.
 Projects range from doing beach interpretation of marine life at local parks during low tides to water quality sampling to organizing preschool story time at local libraries.
-Contact Chrys Bertolotto for more information about our next Beach Watcher training, Spring of 2019.
+Beach Watcher training begins March 15, 2019 – learn more.
+For additional questions, contact, Chrys Bertolotto.

 Become A Beach Naturalist